heh9/hootsuitehomework/README.md

 * webserver.py is a webserver made in Flask that receives requests from the user as (http://localhost:5000/?year=2009&category=deaths&day=March_14).
 The user can also query for a single variable like (http://localhost:5000/?year=2009).

-* The whole solution is put into a docker container so it runs the same on  any environment that is tested.

 #2.
 Running instructions:

 * For running the solution you need to install the latest version of docker and docker-compose.
 You also need git for cloning the repo.